larryboy95/wp-admin/DEPLOY.md

 - you have already cloned the repo and changed to the local repo directory
 - the `main` branch gets deployed to the production server
 - the `staging` branch deploys to a staging server
-- the `development` branch is not deployed anywhere

 The `origin` remote will remain unadulterated so that new branches only get pushed to gitlab.
 Two new remotes will be created, and then updated so that each has one URL to `fetch` from and two URLs to `push` to.